cl-roberts/pws-herring-basa/docs/formulation.md

 # BASA model formulation

+> [!warning]
+> For whatever reason, some equations are not rendered properly on the github web page

 ## Data sets

 Let $Y$ denote the complete set of years fit by the model, beginning in